-Our Graphic & Web Design program offers students the opportunity to develop skills in website interface design and integration, graphic design and publication production – skills needed by today’s businesses.
+Our Graphic & Web Design (GWD) program offers students the opportunity to develop skills in website interface design and integration, graphic design and publication production – skills needed by today’s businesses.
 In their final semester, students apply the knowledge and skills they have acquired by entering the workplace for a three-week fieldwork placement.

 AS A GRAPHIC STUDENT YOU WILL LEARN TO: